LITUATUI/pushevs.com/content/posts/pedro/2024-04-18-sodium-ion-batteries-already-arrived.md

 With so many advantages and just a few temporary downsides, it's normal to expect great things from this battery chemistry.

 Yield rate - that evaluates the quality and percentage of usable products from the total produced -, cost and energy density will improve over time.
 In just a year or two, not only will the manufacturing capacity and efficiency exponentially increase, but also the energy density is expected to reach 200 Wh/kg at the cell level.
-Considering a normal GCTP (gravimetric cell to pack) ratio of 85 % of module-less battery packs, we can expect an energy density around 170 Wh/kg at the pack level.
+Considering a normal GCTP (gravimetric cell to pack) ratio of 85 % for module-less battery packs, we can expect an energy density around 170 Wh/kg at the pack level.

 Sodium-ion will assist LFP/LMFP in powering the affordable energy storage revolution, I don't expect a clear winner in this decade.